K4en/BuildingClassifier/Journal.md

 This mirrors how architectural history is taught: understand the **culture**, then the **evolution of its expression**.

 And that’s the direction I’m building toward — a model that doesn’t just see *what a building is*, but understands *where it comes from* and *why it looks the way it does*.

+🔁 Phase 4: Self-Improving Replay Mechanism
+✅ Goals

+Introduce continual learning by using high-confidence predictions as self-reinforcement

+Extract:

+Focus Pool: most confident correct predictions

+Reinforce Pool: incorrect predictions at high confidence (when available)

+Replay these samples in future training to strengthen or correct learned patterns

+🧠 Key Mechanism

+During validation, the model logs confidence + correctness for every sample

+After each run, a separate script:

+Saves the top-N confident correct predictions as focus.json

+Saves high-confidence wrong predictions as reinforce.json

+Future training re-injects these via lightweight loaders to guide the model

+🏋️‍♂️ Replay Training Details

+Focus Pool Size: 83 samples

+Reinforce Pool: Not used (0 samples available in current run)

+Fine-tuning Epochs: 3 (on focus samples)

+📈 Replay Fine-Tune Results

+Training accuracy continued improving on the refined subset

+Model successfully re-aligned internal representations by re-seeing what it knew

+Demonstrates potential for self-guided improvement without human labels